verge-io/docs/docs/kb/posts/Importing-VMs-from-Media.md

 # Importing VMs from Media Images

 Importing via Media Images is a convenient way to import a single VM at a time.
-VM Data files, such as vmx, vmdk, ovf, vhd(x), are uploaded to the VergeIO vSAN and then selected for import.
+VM Data files, such as vmx, vmdk, ovf, vhd(x), are uploaded to the VeregOS vSAN and then selected for import.

 ## Import VM (config and disks) from Media Images